 We have put together some new owner guidelines which we hope you will find useful.

 Introductions: Slow introductions to other cats work best.
 Give them their own space either in separate rooms or in a crate and time to become accustomed to each other.
 Switch beds and litter trays daily so that they become used to each other’s scent.
 Only when they are used to each others scent can they be in the same area together, supervised.

 Feeding: Adult cats will usually eat either tinned cat food or biscuits, or both.
 Kittens should be fed on wet kitten food initially at regular intervals and kitten biscuits should always be available.
 Cats are carnivores.
 They need Taurine on a regular basis to stay healthy.
 This usually comes from their meaty or fishy food and biscuits.
 Cats cannot live on a vegetarian diet as they cannot manufacture taurine.

 Veterinary Care: Our kittens are usually vaccinated for flu and enteritis before they leave us, or you may be given a voucher redeemable at any branch of Donaldson Vets towards their second vaccination.
-If your cat is to be an outdoor cat, they will also need the leukaemia vaccine which will be chargeable to the new owners.
+If your cat is to be an outdoor cat, they will also need the triple vaccine which includes a leukaemia vaccine.
+This will be chargeable to the new owners.
 You should register your pet with your local vets.
 If a cat or kitten falls ill, we are always available to give advice and your local vet will be pleased to give appropriate treatment.
 Kittens can deteriorate rapidly and help should be sought as early as possible.

 Worming: Kittens over 8 weeks, and adult cats, should be wormed using a product recommended by your vet regularly.
 Spot on treatments are much easier than trying to push a worming tablet down a cat’s throat!
 We switch worm products periodically as not all worming products treat all worms.
 Hunters especially will need regular treatments for tapeworms as well as roundworms.